farisachugthai/utilities/docs/numpydoc.rst

 ..
 Note::

    For an accompanying example, see :ref:`example.py <example>`.

+.. todo:: Enter the URL for the numpydoc example file

    Some features described in this document require a recent version of ``numpydoc``.
 For example, the **Yields** section was added in